and welcome back to your favorite German learning website.

 “red” and yellow“ mean a not so good match.
 Either your pronunciation was really bad or you just said a wrong word or forgot a word.

 “light green“ means that it was decent, but needs work and“green“ means that it was pretty darn good.
-And means that it was 100% perfect native level.
+And “green with frame“ means that it was 100% perfect native level.

 NOTE that I don’t always score 100% either.
 The mic quality plays a role, as does the surrounding noise and of course the AI isn’t perfect either.